Leen0th/IT326-Airline-Passenger-Satisfaction/README.md

-# IT326-Student-Behavior
+# IT326-Car-Accident

   <h1>Project Information</h1>

-  <h2>Project Title: Analyzing Student Behavior Patterns</h2>
+  <h2>Project Title: Analyzing Accidents for Improved Safety</h2>

-  <h3>Project Motivations:</h3>
+  <h3>Project Motivations: Making Roads Safer with Data</h3>
-  <p>Understanding student behavior is crucial for educators and policymakers to create conducive learning environments and support student success.
-The dataset "Student Behavior" provides valuable insights into various aspects of student behavior, including attendance, academic performance, and disciplinary actions.</p>
+  <p>Understanding why accidents happen is super important for making roads safer.</p>

-  <p>We decided to work on this problem because we are passionate about education and believe that leveraging data analytics can help identify patterns and factors influencing student behavior.
-By analyzing this dataset, we aim to uncover correlations between different variables and gain actionable insights that can inform interventions and strategies to improve student outcomes.</p>
+  <p>We decided to work on this problem because we care about keeping people safe on the road.
+We want to find out why accidents happen and what we can do to stop them.
+We'll look for connections between different things like the weather, the time of day, and where the accidents happen.
+Our goal is to find useful insights that can help make roads safer for everyone.
+We're eager to use this data to make a positive difference in our communities.</p>

   <h3>Students Involved:</h3>
   <ul>